-Like any exercise with resistance bands, you can choose from different bands to provide different levels of tension, and this allows you to switch up a gear as you become more proficient and build the necessary muscle groups.
+Like any exercise with resistance bands, you can choose different bands to provide different levels of tension, and this allows you to take it up a notch as you become more proficient and build the necessary muscle groups.

 The seated version of this exercise is the closest approximation of using a rowing machine, or indeed, an actual rowing boat.
 There are a couple of different ways to do this exercise.

-The most common method is to be seated on the floor (or on a gym mat) with your legs pointed straight out in front of you.
+The most common method is to be seated on the floor (or a gym mat) with your legs pointed straight in front of you.
 Loop the resistance band around your heels, and grip the top of the loop with both hands together.
 You may wish to loop the band around each foot for added stability.

-At each stage of the movement, you should avoid jerking or snapping the band, you should move from the starting position to the extended position and back in a single smooth movement.
-That's one rep.
+At each stage of the movement, you should avoid jerking or snapping the band, move from the starting position to the extended position and back in a single smooth motion.

 If you're using a high resistance band, you may wish to anchor the end to a bar or heavy piece of gym equipment rather than your feet to avoid unnecessary strain on your hamstrings and tendons in the lower leg.

 - Hold the band with both hands in an underarm grip, hands about shoulder-width apart, and then move slowly backward until the resistance band begins to tense.

-This is your starting position.
-Now, with knees slightly bent, pull the band towards your body until it touches your stomach.
-Keep your core tensed, and your head and neck relaxed.
+- Now, with knees slightly bent, pull the band towards your body until it touches your stomach.
+Keep your core tight, and your head and neck relaxed.

 - Slowly release the tension, moving back to your original starting position.
 That's one rep.